HashTensor/HashTensor_Subnet/README.md

 > **❗ Before you start:**
 >
-> You must register your hotkey in the HashTensor subnet before participating.
+> You must create a Bittensor coldkey and hotkey, then register your hotkey in the HashTensor subnet before participating.
 >
 > - For the Finney network, run:
 >   ```sh